Mon - Fri: 7:00 AM to 7:00 PM

 When Should Steering and Suspension System Parts Be Replaced?

 Each part of the steering and suspension system follows a different manufacturer recommendation for replacement.
-When you’re getting regular tune-ups and inspections at eAutoCollision, your technicians monitor the wear of your various parts and let you know when it’s time to replace a part.
+When you’re getting regular tune-ups and inspections at The Waxman of Tristate, your technicians monitor the wear of your various parts and let you know when it’s time to replace a part.

 When you suspect damage after a collision or hitting a particularly deep pothole, the recognized experts in auto repair quickly diagnose the culprit and make the necessary repairs.
-Contact eAutoCollision to make an appointment for an inspection or at the first sign of steering and suspension problems.
+Contact The Waxman of Tristate to make an appointment for an inspection or at the first sign of steering and suspension problems.